clxx/aspnet-kubernetes-demo/README.md

 In a Bash run

-`./build.sh`

-then

 `./run.sh`

 and simply visit <http://localhost:8080>.

-Tipp 1: After you have finished, you can do a "Reset Kubernetes Cluster" in Docker Desktop and then cleanup unused and dangling images.

-Tipp 2: You can always update a deployment by running `./run.sh` again.
+Tipp: You can always update a deployment by running `./run.sh` again.

 ## Running without Kubernetes